Political positions of Marco Rubio: K-12

 As a legislator, Rubio was active in pursuing K–12 policy including introducing the Educational Opportunities Act in 2013.
-As a presidential candidate, Rubio has argued on behalf of closing the federal Department of Education, expanding public charter schools, and for teaching both creationism and evolution.
+As a presidential candidate, Rubio has argued for closing the federal Department of Education, expanding public charter schools, and for teaching both creationism and evolution.

-Additionally, Rubio has taken a strong stance against the Common Core State Standards, arguing that, while they "started out as well-intentioned effort to develop more rigorous curriculum standards", that they'll eventually be "used to force on states policies the federal government wants".
+Additionally, Rubio has taken a strong stance against the Common Core State Standards, arguing that, while they "started out as [a] well-intentioned effort to develop more rigorous curriculum standards", that they will eventually be "used to force on states policies the federal government wants".

 Post-secondary

-Rubio has proposed a plan to reform the country's higher education system which includes enlarged vocational and apprenticeship programs, a proposed "Student Right to Know Before You Go Act" which would require colleges to inform students prior to taking out loans of the future income they could expect after obtaining a degree, a proposal to automatically base student loan payments on subsequent income, and enabling students to partner with investors who would receive a percentage of the students' income in return for funding their education.
-The plan also includes a commitment to create a new college accreditation program in the first 100 days of Rubio's administration.
+Rubio has proposed a plan to reform the country's higher education system, which includes: expanded vocational and apprenticeship programs; a proposed "Student Right to Know Before You Go Act," which would require colleges to inform students prior to taking out loans of the future income they could expect after obtaining a degree; a proposal to automatically base student loan payments on subsequent income; and, enabling students to partner with investors who would receive a percentage of the students' income in return for funding their education.
+The plan also included a commitment to create a new college accreditation program in the first 100 days of Rubio's administration had he been elected in 2016.

+Rubio has supported President Donald Trump's effort to crack down on pro-Palestinian protesters on university campuses saying, he has removed the visas of "Maybe more than 300 at this point, We do it every day, every time I find one of these lunatics."